 Curator Maria Nicanor selected the five top ideas listed here from the total of one hundred twenty submissions that came in from twenty-one countries.
-Each of the five will be featured on the GOOD and BMW Guggenheim Lab websites, social media channels, and in the Lab’s e-newsletter.
-In addition, the BMW Guggenheim Lab will work with each of the selected designers to further explore their idea.
-“The goal of the BMW Guggenheim Lab is to explore and inspire forward-thinking ideas for urban life,” says Nicanor.
+Each of the five were featured on the GOOD and BMW Guggenheim Lab websites, social media channels, and in the Lab’s e-newsletter.
+“The goal of the BMW Guggenheim Lab is to explore and inspire forward-thinking ideas for urban life,” said Nicanor.
 “We are thrilled by the response we received to the City Forward initiative from citizens around the world.
 The selected ideas were chosen for their originality, resourcefulness, and potential, and we are excited to see how they develop.”

 Priority Seating for Conversation